California State University, Fresno: Smittcamp Family Honors College

 The Smittcamp Family Honors College is a program providing top high school graduates a fully paid President's Scholarship, which includes tuition and housing, as well as other amenities for the duration of their studies.

-Admission to the Smittcamp Family Honors College is highly competitive and candidates must exceed one or more of the following: have a minimum 3.8 GPA, rank in the top 10% of their high school graduating class, have a combined SAT score of 1200 or an average ACT English and Mathematics score of 27.
+Admission to the Smittcamp Family Honors College is highly competitive.
+Candidates must have a minimum 3.8 GPA, rank in the top 10% of their high school graduating class, or have a combined SAT score of 1200 or an average ACT English and Mathematics score of 27.

 Smittcamp Honors Scholars must also complete rigorous academic and community service requirements.
-International study abroad programs are available.
 Smittcamp Honors College students receive priority registration for all courses, regular interaction with the university president, and special honors recognition at commencement.
-The Honors College is named after longtime campus friends and philanthropists Earl and Muriel Smittcamp.